UoB-COMSM0166/2025-group-15/README.md

 </div>

 ### User Stories & Acceptance Criteria

-To address both technical implementation and player experience, we divided the user stories and acceptance criteria into two categories: <Developer-Oriented> and <Player-Oriented>.
+To address both technical implementation and player experience, we divided the user stories and acceptance criteria into two categories: [Developer-Oriented](#1-developer-oriented) and [Player-Oriented](#2-player-oriented).

 #### 1. Developer-Oriented

-User Stories:
+**User Stories:**

-> As developers, we want a modular, immersive, and visually polished game:
+As developers, we want a modular, immersive, and visually polished game:

-> - Breaking the game into independent, well-defined components.
+1. Breaking the game into independent, well-defined components.
-> - Designing sound effects and background music that enhance immersion.
+2. Designing sound effects and background music that enhance immersion.
-> - Implementing smooth animations consistent with the game's style.
+3. Implementing smooth animations consistent with the game's style.

-Acceptance Criteria:
+**Acceptance Criteria:**

-> 1. Each game module must be independently developed, tested, and integrated as planned
+1. Each game module must be independently developed, tested, and integrated as planned
-> 2. Audio should suit each scene and enhance the experience.
+2. Audio should suit each scene and enhance the experience.
-> 3. Animations must be fluid, seamless, and visually match the game's visual style.
+3. Animations must be fluid, seamless, and visually match the game's visual style.

 #### 2. Player-Oriented

-User Stories:
+**User Stories:**

-> As players, we expect a **progressively challenging** experience with options for **customization**.
+As players, we expect a progressively challenging experience with options for customization.
 Specifically, we want to:

-> - Experience increasing difficulty levels throughout the game.
+1. Experience increasing difficulty levels throughout the game.
-> - Pause and resume gameplay at any point.
+2. Pause and resume gameplay at any point.
-> - Customise characters and see changes in real time.
+3. Customise characters and see changes in real time.
-> - Track scores and compete on leaderboards.
+4. Track scores and compete on leaderboards.
-> - Engage with eco-friendly elements within the game.
+5. Engage with eco-friendly elements within the game.

-Acceptance Criteria:
+**Acceptance Criteria:**

-> 1. Difficulty should increase steadily to maintain player engagement.
+1. Difficulty should increase steadily to maintain player engagement.
-> 2. The pause feature must freeze the current state and allow exact resumption.
+2. The pause feature must freeze the current state and allow exact resumption.
-> 3. Character customisations should appear instantly in real time.
+3. Character customisations should appear instantly in real time.
-> 4. Players' scores should be timestamped, and high scores trigger celebratory.
+4. Players' scores should be timestamped, and high scores trigger celebratory.
-> 5. The game should include eco-friendly vehicle options such as bikes, electric cars, or other sustainable alternatives.
+5. The game should include eco-friendly vehicle options such as bikes, electric cars, or other sustainable alternatives.

 ### Example: Breakdown of Game Difficulty System Design

 1. **Core Difficulty System**
   Game difficulty is shaped by character stats, environment, mission goals, and random events.
 Key elements include movement speed, health, obstacles, and time or score targets.
 These factors shape challenge and enhance players experience.

 2. **Level Progression System**
   Levels have specific completion criteria and progression unlocks, with optional bonus challenges.
 Achievements reward progress and skill, encouraging player improvement.

 3. **Game Feedback System**
   Real-time feedback and progress indicators keep players informed, helping them adjust strategies and improve performance.

 4. **Balance Testing**
   Balance testing ensured the game remained challenging and enjoyable through internal evaluations and feedback from players of different ages and experience levels.
 Adjustments were made to the difficulty curve to maintain a balance between challenge and playability.

 5. **Development Sequence**
   A parameter configuration system was set up early in development to support debugging and balance tuning, streamlining the workflow and enabling quick adjustments based on emerging challenges and feedback.

 <p align="center"><i>Figure 2: Game Difficulty System Flowchart</i></p>

 ```mermaid
 flowchart LR